antpass79/cqrs-lite-nodejs/README.md

     https://github.com/gautema/CQRSlite

 This work is a work in progress and definitely improvable.
 There are many framework ready to use, but I wanted to study in a deep way the CQRS and Event Sourcing patterns.
-I think that the most useful way to achieve this is study, to write code and to try personally and starting from a lite framework is a good approach in my opinion.
+I think that the most useful way to achieve this is to study, to write code and to try personally.
+Starting from a lite framework is a good approach in my opinion.

 ## System Explained

-The system is composed of 5 projects:
+The system is composed of 6 projects:

 - cqrs-lite: the core framework
 - cqrs-lite-common: the common layer, shared between write-side and read-side